12 Practical Examples of OpenSSL [Updated 2022]

 (2) Generate a self-signed certificate

-By using OpenSSL, a user is able to generate a self-signed certificate by using below command.
+By using OpenSSL, a user can generate a self-signed certificate by using the below command.

 $openssl req -x509 -sha512 -nodes -days 180 -newkey rsa:1024 -keyout TestPrivateKey.key -out TestCertificate.crt

 We can see the generated test certificate by using cat command